The 0-concordance monoid admits an infinite linearly independent set: Introduction

 It thus suffices to find families of 2-knots admitting Seifert solids which are linearly independent in $\smash{\Theta^{spin}_{\Q}}$.
 We list several such families which follow more-or-less directly from various results appearing in the literature.
 Our first example is an immediate consequence of work of Aceto, Celoria, and Park~\cite{daniele}, who studied rational homology cobordisms between lens spaces:

 \begin{corollary} Let $\mathcal{T}$ be any linearly independent family of 2-bridge knots in the (classical) knot concordance group.
 Let

 Then $\mathcal{F}$ is linearly independent in $\mathcal{M}_0$.
-For example, we may take $\mathcal{T}$ to be the set of torus knots $T(2, p)$, for $p \geq 3$ odd. \end{corollary} \begin{proof} By~\cite{zeeman}, the 2-twist spin of a knot $K$ bounds (a punctured copy of) its double branched cover $\Sigma_2(K)$.
+For example, we may take $\mathcal{T}$ to be the set of torus knots $T(2, p)$, for $p \geq 3$ odd. \end{corollary} \begin{proof} By work of Zeeman~\cite{zeeman}, the 2-twist spin of a knot $K$ bounds (a punctured copy of) its double branched cover $\Sigma_2(K)$.
 According to~\cite[Proposition 2.7]{daniele}, there is an isomorphism

 where on the left, $\mathcal{B}$ is the subgroup of the classical knot concordance group generated by 2-bridge knots, and on the right we have the subgroup of the rational homology cobordism group $\Theta_{\Q}$ generated by lens spaces $L(r, s)$ for $r$ odd.
 The map $\beta_2$ is given by taking double branched covers.
 In particular, taking the double branched covers of any linearly independent family $\mathcal{T} \subseteq \mathcal{B}$ yields a linearly independent family of lens spaces in $\Theta_{\Q}$.
 These lens spaces are still linearly independent under the more restrictive relation of spin rational homology cobordism, so applying Theorem~\ref{mainthm} gives the desired result.
 The last part of the claim follows from the well-known fact that the 2-bridge torus knots $T(2, p)$ ($p>1$ odd) are linearly independent in the knot concordance group. \end{proof}